HanSolo/JDK-Updater/README.md

 In addition it will scan ~/.jbang/cache/jdks and ~/.sdkman/candidates/java for installed builds of OpenJDK.
 It will also offer you the downloads of the available files that it found (tar.gz, zip, pkg, dmg) for download.

+There are indicators for the JVM type (JDK / JRE) and the architecture of the installed JVM (x64/ARM).

 It will download the file to your Downloads folder and from there you can install it as you would normaly do.
 In case it finds a distribution that is managed by sdkman, you will see an install button.